This page contains affiliate links, which means we may receive compensation if you complete a form.

 - Fund an escrow account using the diverted money

 Do you qualify for debt relief?
-You may be able to make the problem go away without paying the full balance owed.
+(Affiliate Link) You may be able to make the problem go away without paying the full balance owed.
 Eligible borrowers have a bad credit history, sufficient income to fund an escrow account equaling one-third of what their obligation, and owe more than $10,000 in unsecured debt.

 Debt relief programs can be a better alternative because you reduce what you must pay to creditors – once you settle.
 Individuals with little or no money to spare benefit most when lenders agree to forgive a large portion of the outstanding balance in exchange for a partial immediate payment.
 Creditors are most likely to agree to such a deal when you are delinquent on all of your accounts because it shows hardship.